matteovergaro/esp8266_NTP/README.md

 GPIO2     -> NC
 GND       -> GND  (power supply)
 ```
-*The GPIO0 needs to be connected to GND when you're uploading something to the board and NC when you want to run normally
+*The [GPIO0](https://github.com/espressif/esptool/wiki/ESP8266-Boot-Mode-Selection) needs to be connected to GND to enter boot mode and NC to run regularly.

 NC = Not Connected